-Research undertaken during a Forensic Histopathology training programme
+• Research undertaken during a forensic histopathology training programme

-Trainees who undertake a period of out-of-programme research (OOPR) after entering a Forensic Histopathology training programme and obtaining their National Training Number (NTN) may have a period of research recognised towards the award of the CCT or CESR(CP).
-Trainees must ensure that their OOPR is approved prospectively before beginning their research, includes clinical or laboratory work directly relevant to the Forensic Histopathology curriculum and demonstrate that they have achieved, or will be able to achieve, all requirements of the curriculum.
+Trainees who undertake a period of out-of-programme research (OOPR) after entering a forensic histopathology training programme and obtaining their National Training Number (NTN) may have a period of research recognised towards the award of the CCT or CESR (CP).
+Trainees must ensure that their OOPR is approved prospectively before beginning their research, and that it includes clinical or laboratory work directly relevant to the forensic histopathology curriculum, and must demonstrate that they have achieved, or will be able to achieve, all requirements of the curriculum.

-Prior to beginning the period of research, trainees must agree the OOPR with their deanery and apply to the Training Department at The Royal College of Pathologists in order that the Forensic Histopathology CSTC can ensure that the trainee will comply with the requirements of the CCT programme and issue a revised provisional CCT date if necessary.
-It must be ensured that, following deanery agreement and acceptance from the Forensic Histopathology CSTC, the GMC prospectively approve the OOPR in order that the period can count towards a CCT or CESR(CP).
+Prior to beginning the period of research, trainees must agree the OOPR with their deanery and apply to the Training Department at the Royal College of Pathologists so that the Forensic Histopathology CSTC can ensure that the trainee will comply with the requirements of the CCT programme and issue a revised provisional CCT date if necessary.
+It must be ensured that, following deanery agreement and acceptance from the Forensic Histopathology CSTC, the GMC prospectively approves the OOPR so that the period can count towards a CCT or CESR (CP).